BriWang/React-NextJS/README.md

 Any file inside the folder pages/api is mapped to /api/* and will be treated as an API endpoint instead of a page.
 They are **server-side only** bundles and won't increase your client-side bundle size.

 https://nextjs.org/docs/api-routes/introduction

+## Code Practice

+You can play around File-base system in this basic project.

+To run the project, `npm run dev`.